RahulSingal/HeroHealthcare/README.md

 Tablet Based Check-in System for Hospitals.

-# Incudes:
+## Incudes:
-Executive Summary-
-BusinesPlan-
-PitchDeck-
+Executive Summary- One page summary of our business idea's major components BusinesPlan- 7 page in depth look at our business idea's major components PitchDeck- Powerpoint presentation when pitching to judges and potential investors